MrMalfunction/hello-world/README.md

 Well, Hello there I am getting used to this well you cause this is best open-soruce and free thing online for programmers.
 So, let's get started. ;)

-Hello, SugarLabs, this is AMOL bohora for gci.
+Hello, SugarLabs, this is Amol Bohora for GCI 2017.